As we sail through summer, we must remember that fall tends to be one of the peak times during the year for employee turnover.

-As a person with the authority to make hiring decisions, you’re in the unique position to mold the culture into one that positively impacts people within the organization and the customers by hiring different people.
+As a person with the authority to make hiring decisions, you’re in a unique position to mold the culture into one that positively impacts people within the organization and the customers by hiring different people.

 Another drawback is that by hiring for culture fit, you end up sacrificing the creativity that is fostered through diversity.
 Most organizations are under pressure from competition to continuously improve.
-It can be challenging to get better when people are too in-sync and prone to group-think.
+It can be challenging to get better when people are too in-sync and prone to groupthink.

 So, what’s a more effective way to integrate culture and hiring that fosters the good parts of the culture while eliminating the bad and fostering innovation?